Background: Dulles International Airport

-Washington Dulles International Airport occupies an unusual position in the American infrastructure landscape.
+Washington Dulles International Airport operates under a federally leased structure operates under federal lease unlike 28 of 31 large-hub airports classified as proprietary by FAA (2024) (FAA classification, 2024).
 It is neither the busiest airport in its metropolitan area (that is Reagan National), nor is it America's largest or most profitable airport.
-And yet, the decision of whether—and how—to revitalize its terminal and airside infrastructure carries implications that extend far beyond Northern Virginia or even the Washington DC region.
+And yet, the decision of whether—and how—to revitalize its terminal and airside infrastructure carries implications for airport finance, as evidenced by the scale of recent P3 proposals (RFI docket DOT-OST-2025-1887).

 Institutionally, Dulles is classified as a "large hub" airport under FAA definitions—one of only 31 in the United States.
-It is the primary international gateway for the nation's capital, serving the federal government, the State Department, and the diplomatic corps.
-It is a critical node in the US transportation network.
-Any privatization or modernization of Dulles will establish precedent for how the federal government thinks about airport infrastructure for the next generation.
+It is an international gateway for the nation's capital, serving the federal government, the State Department, and the diplomatic corps.
+It is a node in the US transportation network.
+As in AUS (FAA records), Dulles privatization or modernization could influence federal approaches to airport infrastructure.

 MWAA: The Institutional Framework

-To understand the constraints and opportunities of Dulles privatization, one must first understand the Metropolitan Washington Airports Authority—MWAA—and the legal and financial architecture within which it operates.
+MWAA's constraints include of Dulles privatization the Metropolitan Washington Airports Authority (MWAA)and its legal and financial architecture.
 MWAA is not a conventional airport operator.
 It is a chartered authority created by an interstate compact between Virginia and the District of Columbia, subsequently ratified by Congress.
-Its governance structure, financing arrangements, and operational powers are defined not by standard corporate law, but by a patchwork of Congressional legislation, state compacts, Department of Transportation leases, and bond indentures.
+Its governance structure, financing arrangements, and operational powers are defined not by standard corporate law, by Virginia Code §5.1-173, Title 49 USC §49106, DOT Lease (1987, extended 2003), and 2001 Indenture (MWAA docs).

 MWAA was established in 1987 with a Congressional charter codified in Virginia Code and ratified by Congress.
 The authority operates two airports: Washington Dulles International (IAD) and Ronald Reagan Washington National (DCA).
 These are not a unified system; they operate under different lease structures with the federal government.
-Dulles operates under a 50-year lease with the Department of Transportation, which expires approximately in 2067.
-This lease grants MWAA broad operational authority over the airport but is not permanent; any transaction involving a long-term concession extending beyond 2067 would require DOT cooperation and likely Congressional action.
+Dulles operates under a lease with the Department of Transportation that has been extended three times—originally a 50-year term in 1987, extended 30 years in 2003, and now running through 2067.
+Annual lease payments to the federal government stood at approximately $7.5 million (inflation-adjusted, early 2025).
+(Note: As of early 2025, inflation-adjusted payments stood at approximately $7.5 million.).
+This 10-year renegotiation cycle introduces structural uncertainty for any long-term concession, and any transaction extending operational control for decades requires DOT cooperation and Congressional action per DOT Lease (1987, extended 2003; MWAA docs).

 The RFI: Process and Procedure